-It is with great pleasure that I am welcoming all viewers to our web page for the 2018-19 school year.
-This past year we celebrated 125 years of providing educational services to our St. Mary's community.
+It is with great pleasure that I am welcoming all viewers to our web page for the 2019-20 school year.
+This past year we celebrated over 125 years of providing educational services to our St. Mary's community.
 St. Mary of the Mills is dedicated to the belief that all students learn in an environment that is safe and caring.
 We continue our commitment to prepare students to think big and establish goals on their educational journey.
 My mission as principal is to always put kids first!
 My personal belief is that all students can learn in a loving, secure community.
 I also want all children to love school!
 My passion for elementary education as well as the enthusiasm of my staff will always be evident.
 In a collaborative effort, we want children to thrive in all ways possible.
 At St. Mary of the Mills School, our mission is to provide such an environment for all of our students.

 “We inspire lifelong learning in a loving, secure Catholic community.”